mtpete33/borders-game/README.md

 # Borders

-**Borders** is a sleek, daily word puzzle game that challenges players to complete four valid English words around the border of a grid.
-With only a few starting letters revealed, players must deduce the rest using logic, vocabulary, and pattern recognition.
+**Borders** is a daily word puzzle game that challenges players to complete four valid English words around the border of a grid.
+With a few starting letters revealed, players must deduce the rest using logic, vocabulary, and pattern recognition.

 Play it now: 👉 [bordersgame.net](https://bordersgame.net)